yard

 On day one, set trays outside in bright shade for 1–2 hours, protected from wind.
 Add one to two hours and a little more sun each day, bringing them in at night if it drops below 55°F.

-By the end of the week, seedlings should handle 6–8 hours of direct sun and stay outside overnight.
+After a week of gradual exposure, seedlings should handle 6–8 hours of direct sun and stay outside overnight.
 Soil in pots should dry a bit faster now, so check moisture at least twice a day.

 • fiber_manual_recordSoil temp target: 60°F or warmer at 2 inches deep